-Cash provided by operating activities in 2019 totaled \$197.6 million, an increase of 23% as compared with the 2018 total of \$160.7 million.
-The 2019 increase was due to higher net income, a benefit from the change in deferred income taxes as a result of the prior-year impact of the Tax Act, and the year-over-year change in net working capital as offset by the reduction in the fair value of Angelic's contingent consideration liability.
+Cash provided by operating activities in 2020 totaled \$170.8 million, a decrease of 14% as compared with the 2019 total of \$197.6 million.
+The 2020 decrease was due to the year-over-year change in net working capital and lower net income, as partially offset by the impact of the prior-year reduction in the fair value of Angelic's contingent consideration.